cuboulder-MSD/digColl_peterOssorioCollection/README.md

 ### Resource Type
 A term that specifies the characteristics and general type of content of the resource.

-Type terms used in this collection include:
+Type terms used in this collection include: Audio

 ### Genre
 A term or terms that designate a category characterizing a particular style, form, or content.

-Genre terms used in the collection include:
+Genre terms used in the collection include: Lectures

 ### Place Created
 Location of work creation or publication city.

-Places include:
+Places include: Boulder, Colorado

-### Publisher
-The name of the entity that published, printed, distributed, released, issued, or produced the resource.

-### Date Issued
-The date that the resource was published, released, or issued.

-Date ranges include:

 ### Date Created
 The date of creation of the resource.

-Date ranges include:
+Date ranges include: Fall 1974

 ### Date Digitized
 The date on which the resource was digitized or a subsequent snapshot was taken.

-Dates include:
+Dates include: 2024

-### Edition
-A particular form or version of a published text.

 ### Language
 Contains the textual or coded form for the language of the content of the resource.

-Language(s) seen in this collection include:
+Language(s) seen in this collection include: English

 ### Extent
 The size or scale of the work.